SalomePlatform/smesh/doc/salome/gui/SMESH/input/adding_nodes_and_elements.rst

 	* **Elements** - this button allows selecting elements in the VTK viewer or typing their IDs in the dialog.
 	* **Nodes** - this button allows selecting nodes to create 0D elements on in the VTK viewer or typing their IDs in the dialog.

-* **Set Filter** button allows selecting elements or nodes by filtering mesh elements or nodes with different criteria (see :ref:`filtering_elements`).
+* **Set Filter** button allows selecting elements or nodes by filtering mesh elements or nodes with different criteria (see :ref:`Filter usage <filtering_elements>`).
 * Activate **Allow duplicate elements** to get several 0D elements on a node.
 * Switching on **Add to group** check-box allows specifying the name of the group to which all created or found (existing) 0D elements will be added.
 You can either select an existing group from a drop-down list, or enter the name of the group to be created.
-If a selected existing :ref:`grouping_elements_page` is not Standalone (Group On Geometry or Group On Filter) it will be converted to Standalone.
+If a selected existing :ref:`group <grouping_elements_page>` is not Standalone (Group On Geometry or Group On Filter) it will be converted to Standalone.

 .. warning:: If **Add to group** is activated it has to be filled in.